-Around a third of the world’s agricultural land is degraded and this degradation is increasing rapidly.
-Agriculture is the largest cause of this growing problem.
-Unsustainable practices such as overgrazing, over-fertilisation and slash-and-burn agriculture have an adverse effect on farmers everywhere.
-As the productivity of arable land declines, farmers suffer the consequences through reduced yields.
-They often have no real means to change the situation because of limited access to finance, alternative markets and methodologies.
+Around a third of the world’s arable land is degraded – an area equal in size to the land mass of the USA and China combined – and this degradation is increasing rapidly.
+Land degradation means the soil becomes less healthy, because nutrients are lost.
+Agriculture is the largest cause of this ever expanding problem.
+Unsustainable practices such as overgrazing, over-fertilisation and slash-and-burn agriculture have an adverse effect on soils and farmers everywhere.